olivrwitt/eds220-2026-sections/README.md

-# EDS 220 In-Class Repository
+# EDS 220 Discussion Sections Repository

-This repository hosts all the work completed by Oliver Witt during the EDS 220 - *Working with Environmental Data* lectures.
+This repository hosts all the work completed by [YOUR NAME HERE] during the discussion sections of EDS 220 - *Working with Environmental Data*.

 ## Course Information